 Phthalates.
 These chemicals are used in plastics, coatings, lubricants and binders.

 Organophosphates.
 These are mainly found in pesticides and herbicides.
 Eat organic when able.

 Avoid excessive stress.
 When we research long term stress, we measure cortisol in the blood.
 This is a steroid hormone that when elevated can increase fat deposition which also results in more conversion of testosterone to estrogen.

 Eat well.
 Poor nutrition is at the root of many diseases and can also create an imbalance of male hormones.

 Foods to avoid: Excessive sugar consumption, excessive caffeine, red meat and animal fat, excessive dairy products, food dyes, processed foods.

-Foods to include: Green Tea, multi-colored fruits and vegetables, nuts (particularly Brazil nuts that are rich in selenium.
-Just two a day is plenty), fiber (covered by eating fruits and vegetables), ground flax seed (1 tbsp a day), soy products (soy milk instead of cow’s milk).
+Foods to include: Green Tea, multi-colored fruits and vegetables, nuts (particularly Brazil nuts that are rich in selenium, fiber (covered by eating fruits and vegetables), ground flax seed (1 tbsp a day).

 For an appointment or consultation with Dr. Gary Bellman, please